-I’ve been wanting to make doily wall art for a long time, especially after I saw this doily art by my friend Jen.
 My only problem was that I didn’t have any old doilies, and I didn’t want to use white ones.
 So I had to wait for the perfect situation to come along, and it did!

 I found colored doilies in the $1 bin at Michaels this past week.
 Then I found the perfect paper to match in the scrapbooking aisle.
 My doily art was born.
 Here’s how to decoupage your own.

 - $1 doilies